Zlimon/runemanager/readme.md

 ## What is the point of this?
 Why RuneManager?
 As a veteran of RuneScape I feel the social aspect of the game is important, and with that we have the in-game clans to gather a small community for your own.
 With a clan you have a structured way to have a group of people together in-game, and this is now even easier outside the game thanks to different medias such as Discord.
 However, there are not really any way to still have a communication with integrated elements in the game.
 By this I mean having a structured way to host events for your clan, notifying your clan with important updates or even have a way to see each other’s statistics without having to manually look them up.

 RuneManager resolves this.
+As there is a lack of open-source applications for clan owners in RuneScape, I want to fill this gap and bring the possibility for every clans in RuneScape to provide such content.
 With RuneManager will you as a clan owner have a structured way of providing content such as these to your clan.
 By having a list of different features you will be able to integrate your clan members even more with each other outside the game.

 # Main features
 ## News posting